dbt-labs/dbt-utils/README.md

 This macro returns the unique values for a column in a given [relation](https://docs.getdbt.com/docs/writing-code-in-dbt/class-reference/#relation).
 It takes an options `default` argument for compiling when the relation does not already exist.

-The `sort_column` argument allows for sorting of values.
+The `order_by` argument allows for sorting of values.
 The default is highest to lowest frequency of values.
 You can also specify a `sort_direction`.

 Usage:
 ```